 - Self-clings to bricks, concrete and wood In the south, leaves are evergreen and turn purple in the fall, remaining attractive throughout the winter.

 - Hardy in USDA hardiness zones 6, 7, 8, and 9

 In central North Carolina, plants start blooming in late April and last around three weeks.
 Occasionally, there is a second, lighter flush of flowers in late summer.

 How to grow

-In the coastal plain, Bignonia caperolata occurs in swamp forests and moist woods, from Maryland south into central Florida.
-It is common in southeastern North Carolina.
+In the wild, Bignonia caperolata grows in swamp forests and moist woods from Maryland and southern Ohio down into central Florida and eastern Texas.

 Source and origin